 Note: Consult with your local tax professionals or contact tax authorities to determine the most suitable tax treatment for your circumstances.

-For more details on the categories, check the following guides:
+For more details on the staking categories and tax settings, check the following guides:

 | Scenario 1 | Scenario 2 |